 REFINING AND TRANSPORTATION

 Wyoming’s first refinery was constructed in Casper in 1895.
-In 2018 there were 5 operating refineries in the state with a capacity to refine 168,500 barrels of crude oil each day.
+In 2022 there were 4 operating refineries in the state with a capacity to refine 125,850 barrels of crude oil each day.
 In 1981 there were 14 active refineries in the state.
+Below is a map of Wyoming’s refineries and what they produce, supply sources and areas they serve.
+Thank you to the American Fuel & Petrochemical Manufactures for the information.

 The first crude oil pipeline was constructed in 1911.
-Today, there are approximately 100 companies operating approximately 30,000 miles of pipelines in Wyoming, not including all gathering systems or all inactive or abandoned pipelines.
+Today, there are approximately 100 companies operating more than 25,000 miles of pipelines in Wyoming, not including all gathering systems or all inactive or abandoned pipelines.
 Pipelines are located in all of Wyoming’s 23 counties and carry crude, natural gas, natural gas liquids, carbon dioxide and petroleum products.
+The map below, provided by the Enhanced Oil Recovery Institute, gives an overview of the pipeline infrastructure in Wyoming.

 PROPERTY TAXES

-Oil and gas production, by itself, accounted for over 40% of the total property taxes levied in Wyoming and nearly 70% of the property taxes levied on all minerals.
+Oil and gas production, by itself, accounted for over 40% of the total property taxes levied in Wyoming and approximately 80% of the property taxes levied on all minerals.

 Minerals as a Percentage of Property Taxes